AlvaroBalbin/auto-framer/README.md

 - In many of my type hints I use the | instead of or, that is because the | operator is used for type hints but also because you want to ensure multiple conditions are truthy, not just the first one.

-- In smoothing.py we use floats because even though we cannot travel half a pixel we want to keep the fractional math still in play.
+- In smoothing.py I use floats because even though we cannot travel half a pixel we want to keep the fractional math still in play.
 The background movement is smooth and there are no weird jumps.
 It makes the camera more robust.

 - To explain tightness: basically 1 is super tight (crop = target size) while 0.5 would be crop = 2x the target size, and 0 would be just the whole screen.